jsymonowicz/jsymonowicz/README.md

 ## What You'll Find Here

-The repositories presented in my GitHub are a result of the Data Science Bootcamp from HyperionDev, where I honed my skills in machine learning algorithms.
-Here, you'll find projects that showcase my expertise in data science, machine learning, and more.
+The repositories presented in my GitHub are a result of the Data Science Bootcamp from HyperionDev, where I honed my skills in machine learning algorithms and data science.

 ## Repositories Highlights